randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 ROCm 2.0.0
 --------------------------------------------------------------------------------

+- PyTorch/Caffe2:

   - Vega 7nm support.

   - fp16 support is enabled.

   - Several bug fixes and performance enhancements.

   - Breaking changes are introduced in ROCm 2.0 which are not addressed upstream yet.
 Meanwhile, please continue to use ROCm fork at https://github.com/ROCm/pytorch

+- rocSPARSE & hipSPARSE: introduction.

-Improvements to ROCm Libraries rocSPARSE & hipSPARSE rocBLAS with improved DGEMM efficiency on Vega 7nm
+- rocBLAS: Introduction with improved DGEMM efficiency on Vega 7nm.

 - MIOpen: